Context and Motivation

 parse_las_header(sys.argv[1])

-When third-party packages are prohibited (e.g., air-gapped servers, containerized microservices), you can parse the public header manually.
-The ASPRS specification defines a fixed 227-byte layout for LAS 1.0–1.4 headers, followed by VLRs.
+When third-party packages are prohibited (air-gapped servers, minimal containers), parse the public header manually.
+The ASPRS specification defines a fixed 227-byte layout for LAS 1.0–1.3.

 python